Txture/hornox-bson/README.md

 ## Bring your own DOM classes

 Since version 1.1, Hornox supports parsing / serializing custom DOM tree nodes.
 Your classes do not need to implement any particular interfaces for this to work; all you have to do is to provide a valid implementation of the `BsonDomModule<T>` interface, and pass this module to the `BsonSerializer` or `BsonDeserializer` method of your choice.
+Of course, you can still use the DOM nodes that come with Hornox itself.
+For a reference implementation of the interface, please have a look at `HornoxDomModule`.